 We audited policies and procedures, used questionnaires to interview key administrators and other personnel, developed a program to generate information from the critical operating systems to examine system configurations, toured the computer facility, tested on-line system controls, reviewed appropriate technical literature, reviewed computer generated reports, and used security evaluation software in our audit of controls.
 We conducted our audit in accordance with the standards applicable to performance audits contained in Government Auditing Standards issued by the Comptroller General of the United States and Information Systems Audit Standards issued by the Information Systems Audit and Control Association.

-1 information technology resources planning.
+In 1992 the State created the Information Resource Management Commission to provide statewide coordination of information technology resources planning.
 The IRMC provides state enterprise IT leadership including increased emphasis and oversight for strategic information technology planning and management; policy development; technical architecture; and project certification.
 Pursuant to North Carolina General Statute 147-33.78 numerous state officials serve on the IRMC including four members of the Council of State who are appointed by the Governor.
 The State Auditor has been appointed a member of the IRMC and elected as chair of the IRMC by its members.